 Back in the roaring 1920s, Erskine Gwynne mixed it up for the first time. -Gwynne actually is a Parisian publisher and editor who also founded the French magazine with the name Boulevardier.

 He later moved to New York, where he met the renowned Scottish-born bartender Harry MacElhone.
 MacElhone made the Boulevardier world-famous when he included in his book "Barflies and Cocktails."

 The ingredients of a Boulevardier cocktail are pretty similar to a Negroni.
-Yet, these two drinks couldn't be more different.
+Yet, these two drinks couldn't taste more different.

 How to make a Boulevardier Cocktail

 The Boulevardier is a stirred drink based on Whiskey. -As a general rule, cocktails containing only alcocholic components are stirred and not shaken.

 While the Negroni usually consists of equal amounts of all ingredients, it's different for the Boulevardier.
 In a Boulevardier, you want to have a slightly higher amount of Whiskey to cut through the intense and heavy mix of Campari and Vermouth.

 How much of a difference in ratios there is can vary.
 You can find recipes using 1.25 parts of Whiskey combined with 1 part Sweet Vermouth and 1 part Campari.
 But you will also come across recipes using two parts Whiskey but keeping the ratios for Vermouth and Campari.